Hahndorf Town Band’s Brass Player Development Programme

 The Band’s aim is to continually develop enthusiasm for brass playing in the Adelaide Hills, and is currently using a three-pronged approach – community, school and adult learning.
 This method has the potential to involve many people of many ages, backgrounds, levels of expertise and speed of learning.
 The Band in particular has developed a structured curriculum to teach brass in the hills community.
 This curriculum covers all aspects of the challenges in teaching young people in individual and group situations, and also connects with local schools through our music.

 The Band’s current education coordinator is its Musical Director Philip Paine, whom is excited about further developing the Hahndorf Band’s training program.
-As part of the program, an alliance has been formed with the Hahndorf Primary School, so that all students will be exposed to practical music through brass instruments.
+For example, the program has been used by the Hahndorf Primary School, so that students could be exposed to practical music through brass instruments.
 Such a program has never before been available in the Adelaide Hills, and involvement has the potential to provide for young people alternatives to sport and less desirable activities.
 With its commitment to fostering music in the community, the Band is always looking forward to associations with other local schools in the district.

 The Band is mindful that music competes with a myriad of activities available to youth – music involves ‘hard work and commitment’, which can provide the “double bonus” of success in the short to medium terms, and a good attitude for the world of work and other adult responsibilities.
 The advantages of ensemble playing in the community are that young people are engaged in a positive, meaningful way; they also have the opportunity to make friendships with other young people with similar interests, and interact and cooperate with a very broad range of ages and abilities.